yalingliu-cu/plant-strategies/README.md

 This repository host the products of global estimates for rooting depth proxy and plant hydraulic conductance proxy.

 **Product details**
-The readers are referred to the Rooting Depth and Plant Hydraulic Resistance Proxy Products.pdf for the product details.
+The readers are referred to the included file "Rooting Depth and Plant Hydraulic Resistance Proxy Products.pdf" for the product details.

 **Contact**